miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/overview/template.md

 This works, and is a common way to simulate HTTP responses - but hard-coded responses like this have a few problems:

    - *They're inflexible*.
 What if you want to change the data for this route in your tests?
    - *They contain formatting logic*.
-Logic that's concerned with the shape of your JSON payload (e.g., the `data` and `attributes` keys) is now duplicated across all your route handlers.
+Logic that's concerned with the shape of your JSON payload (e.g. the `data` and `attributes` keys) is now duplicated across all your route handlers.
-   - *They're too basic.* Inevitably, when your fake server needs to deal with more complex things like relationships, these simple ad hoc responses start to break down.
+   - *They're too basic.* Inevitably, when your Mirage server needs to deal with more complex things like relationships, these simple ad hoc responses start to break down.

-Mirage provides primitives that let you write more powerful server implementations.
-Let's see how they work by replacing our basic stub data above.
+Mirage provides a **data layer** that lets you write more powerful server implementations.
+Let's see how it works by replacing our basic stub data above.

 ### Creating a model